danielrezaie/CCDraconicReactorControlPanel1.12.2/README.md

 * one fully setup draconic reactor with fuel
 * 1 advanced computer
 * 9 advanced monitors
-* 3 wired modems, wireless will not work
+* 3 wired modems, wireless will not work yet
-* a bunch of network cable
+* a bunch of network cables

 ### installation
 * your reactor output flux gate must be setup so that one side of it and one of your stabilizers touches a side of the advanced computer